A look back at the unprecedented October 2019 storm

 October 9, 2020

-Freezing rain, wind gusts up to 80 km/h, dropping temperatures, and up to 35 cms of snow all combined last October to create a storm Winnipeg residents will remember for years to come.
+Freezing rain, wind gusts up to 80 km/h, dropping temperatures, and up to 35 cms of snow all combined in October 2019 to create a storm Winnipeg residents will remember for years to come.

 The unprecedented storm hit from October 9-13, 2019, just ahead of Thanksgiving.
 It left in its wake more than 50,000 Winnipeg residents without power, 30,000 trees on public property damaged, and a local state of emergency declared.
 The storm’s incremental cost impact to the City is estimated at $7.6 million.
 When including non-incremental costs, the estimated amount is $10 million.

 During the weather event, roughly 2,600 storm-related 911 calls were made.
 This was double typical call volume.

 “We knew very early this weather event was going to be significant,” said Jason Shaw, our Emergency Operations Centre Manager.

 Early on, residents were advised to avoid all non-essential travel within the city because of the conditions.
 A city-wide snow clearing operation is nothing unusual for us, however, this storm happened in early fall, with freezing rain first, and one out of every 10 public trees were damaged.